rashidkolaghassi/CourseConnects/README.md

 ## Support

-If you have any questions or issues with CourseConnects, please contact our support team at support@courseconnects.com.
+If you have any questions or issues with CourseConnects, please contact our support team at rbrk@bu.edu or lnamara@bu.edu.
 We are here to help you get the most out of our platform.